 Have you found a Tillystone?

 Tilly is a delightful little dog, a stray rescued from the streets of Cardiff and taken to the council dogs home where I found her in May 2011.
-3yrs later she has us perfectly trained.
+Within a year she had us perfectly trained.

 Tillystones were created in 2011 On one of our many coastal walks when I started scratching her image onto stones and leaving them on beaches in the hope that someone would find them before the sea washed them away.
 Over the years I have left dozens of Tillystones knowing they would probably never be found.